oracle-livelabs/adb/shared/adb-load-analyze-workshop/predict-churn/predict-churn.md

 ## Task 8: Bonus content - deploy the model to an OML Service REST endpoint
 </if>

-   We will deploy the selected model from the AutoML UI directly to a REST endpoint that is hosted by **Oracle Machine Learning Services**, and it is provided at no extra cost to all **Autonomous Database** customers.
+   We will deploy the selected model from the AutoML UI directly to a REST endpoint that is hosted by **Oracle Machine Learning Services**, and it is provided at no extra cost to all **Autonomous AI Database** customers.
 Only the CPU consumed while actually scoring via REST would be charged, so there is no additional infrastructure needed for the model's REST API to be exposed.

 1. Let's return to the OML AutoML Experiment results.
 Click the Navigation menu at the top of the Oracle Machine Learning page, and then click **AutoML Experiments** in the menu.